kery/MacVisTat/VisualStatistics/help.md

 function print(text)
 ```

-Prints out the 'text' to the log pane of the script window.
+Prints out the `text` to the log pane of the script window.

 **Examples**